melwinjohn/Github-Test/README.md

 # My Project

-A sample project to demonstrate git commit history.
+A sample project to demonstrate git commit history and mathematical operations.

 ## Features